andruschak/3d-printing/README.md

 So far I am very impressed with the Octoprint and would recommend giving it a try.
 It adds a whole new dimension to the experience.
 Being able to watch the feed from anywhere is nice.

 Previously I was slicing on the PC and using the SD card (which worked well).
-I am still using the PC for slicing but drag/dropping to the web interface.
+I am still using the PC for slicing but drag/dropping to the web interface has replaced the need for SD cards.

+Random notes:

+- Be careful manipulating the bed and extruder using the web buttons.
+It will exceed distances if told too...
+- Multiple devices can access the web interface at the same time but can mess up the video feed
+- Updates have gone smoothly

 ![Octoprint screenshot](https://github.com/andruschak/3d-printing/blob/master/images/octoprint.png)